EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Comment:

 For those accepting the precautional principle, the indications that aluminum seems to be a risk factor for breast cancer, can only result in the wish to reduce exposure to aluminum as much as possible.
-To avoid aluminum containing antiperspirants/deodorants is a very easy action in view of the available products on the market.
+To avoid aluminium containing antiperspirants/deodorants is a very easy action in view of the available products on the market.

 Michael Sperling